A brainstorming session with the team is always a learning experience.

 For example:

-Based on past experience while working with Linux OS, I knew that rebooting the server possibly causes many errors to disappear automatically.
+Based on past experience while working with Linux OS, I knew that rebooting the server could possibly cause many errors to disappear automatically.
 Applying the same technique to the current situation, where the code was deployed and maintained on a Linux server, I observed that the performance of the application improved.

-And questions were:
+And the questions were:

 Step 3: Analyze Data